kottapar/molecule_wsl_demo/challenge-wirecard/README.md

 ------------------
 Once the tests are done we can proceed to deploy our role on the VM in GCP.
 Traverse to the directory challenge-wirecard and run

-`ansible-playbook -i inventory/ vm01 webapp-deploy.yml`
+`ansible-playbook -i inventory/ -l vm01 webapp-deploy.yml`

 Once the deployment is successful, head over to your GCP console -> Compute engine -> VM instances and copy the external ip of the VM.
 Then in a browser tab navigate to `https://<ip>/hello`